(This article may or may not contain affiliate links. What does that mean?)

 Downtown Pismo Beach

-We gathered our group to explore downtown Pismo Beach, which was a network of streets with aging, single-story buildings occupied by restaurants and specialty shops.
+We gathered our group to explore downtown Pismo Beach, which was a network of streets with vintage, single-story homes occupied by restaurants and specialty shops.
 At the crown of the town is the recently fortified and reconstructed pier and cobweb of boardwalks rising above the beach.
-We chose to eat dinner at Wooly’s which offered casual deck seating looking over the ocean, the slow-setting sun and the length of the pier.
-Dogs, kids and laid-back people enjoyed creative American fare with affordable price tags.
+We chose to eat dinner at Wooly’s which offered casual deck seating looking over the ocean, the slow-setting sun, and the length of the pier.
+Dogs, kids, and laid-back people enjoyed creative American fare with affordable price tags.
 We paid $60 for drinks and food for the four of us.
 We felt our city tension melting into the sea and our smiles easing into our faces.